EnrollSmartUCSC/enrollsmart/README.md

 - beautifulsoup4
 - regex
 #### hosting
-The backend is hosted on an AWS EC2 instance while the database is hosted on AWS RDS as a PostgreSQL instance.
+The backend is hosted on an AWS EC2 instance, while the database is hosted on AWS RDS as a PostgreSQL instance.
 ### Frontend
 #### dependencies and requirements
 -  @dnd-kit/core